 - Unintentionally creating barriers to entry to the workplace by not appreciating just how closed our doors are and just how uneven the playing field is.

 We should have these things behind years ago.
 But, sometimes we need a push to drive us to make the inevitable change.
-By eliminating these practices, we can all make a significant leap to the future of early talent.
+By eliminating these practices, we can all make a significant leap to the future of emerging talent.